 - HR & Finance Collaboration — visualize costs and work together to create budgeting and hiring plans

 By leveraging your current talent analytics, you can highlight key insights for performance, staff levels, diversity, and other targets you aim to achieve.

 4. Review The Compensation & Benefits You Provide

-Another key metric to review is your compensation and benefit data.
+Another key metric to review is your compensation and benefits data.
 This data is highly structured and accurate, and it directly affects your financial outcome and bottom line.
 Not only do you need to have a good grasp on what you can and cannot afford as you create your desired budget (or see what you can do within the budget you’ve been given), but it provides an opportunity to review what you’re paying employees as they fall on the performance matrix.Create a better #WorkforcePlanning strategy for an uncertain future with these 5 must-have steps from @ClearCompany: